Facebook Pixel - PageView Event

 According to a study presented in The Journal of Nutrition, ASN also states that food sufficiency and Supplemental Nutrition Assistance (SNAP) program participation may help prevent cognitive decline in older adults.

-While there are assistance programs, these older adults may still need help to access nutrient-dense food.
-Not having proper nutrition, more senior adults risk increased disability, decreased resistance to infections, weakened immune systems and declined mental health.
-Older adults must maintain a nutritious diet as doctors often prescribe medicine, assuming that patients reach a healthy caloric intake threshold.
+While there are assistance programs, these older adults may still need help accessing nutrient-dense food.
+Without proper nutrition, more senior adults risk increased disability, decreased resistance to infections, weakened immune systems, and declined mental health.
+Older adults must maintain a nutritious diet, as doctors often prescribe medicine, assuming that patients reach a healthy caloric intake threshold.

 The Food Bank Provides Additional Assistance After CalFresh Benefits Deplete